ShivamSharmaji/POWER-BI_BINDAL-SOTRE-SALES-ANALYSIS/README.md

 # POWER-BI_BINDAL-STORE-SALES-ANALYSIS
-Create Intrective Dashboard to Track And Analyse Sales Data For a Store
+Created Intrective Dashboard to Track And Analyse Sales Data For a Bindal Store